Teradata/developer-resources/docs/install-ai-unlimited/install-manager-Azure/test-prod-azure-prerequisites.md

 - [GitHub](https://github.com) or [GitLab](https://gitlab.com) account for user authentication and storing project information.

-- Clone [AI Unlimited GitHub repository](https://github.com/Teradata/ai-unlimited).
-The **deployments** folder in the repository contains template, parameter, and policy files for deploying the AI Unlimited manager on AWS.
+- Clone the [AI Unlimited GitHub repository](https://github.com/Teradata/ai-unlimited).
+The **deployments** folder in the repository contains template, parameter, and policy files for installing AI Unlimited.

 	Open a terminal window, and clone the repository.